 - that is injected into muscles and used to:

-- increased muscle stiffness in the arm of adults with upper limb spasticity
+- treat increased muscle stiffness in the arm because of upper limb spasticity.

-- abnormal head position and neck pain in adults with cervical dystonia (CD)
+- treat the abnormal head position and neck pain with cervical dystonia (CD) in adults.

-- abnormal spasm of the eyelids (blepharospasm) in adults who have had prior treatment with onabotulinumtoxinA (BOTOX®)
+- treat abnormal spasm of the eyelids (blepharospasm) in adults who have had prior treatment with onabotulinumtoxinA (BOTOX®).

 It is not known if XEOMIN is safe and effective in children under 18 years of age.